 GERD ICD- 10 What is it?

-The lower esophageal sphincter (LES), a ring of muscle that sits between the esophagus and stomach, weakens or relaxes improperly, which can lead to GERD.
-This makes it possible for stomach acid to reflux up into the esophagus, leading to symptoms such as heartburn.
-While occasional acid reflux is typical, gastroesophageal reflux disease is a more severe, long-term condition that needs to be treated by a doctor.
+In this disease, the ring of muscle that sits between the esophagus and stomach cannot hold as well; it weakens or relaxes improperly.
+Stomach acid can then reflux up into the esophagus, causing symptoms such as heartburn.
+Acid reflux is normal at times; however, gastroesophageal reflux disease is a more serious and long-term illness that requires treatment from a physician.

 ICD-10 Code for GE RD